Mysterious Castle – Jeremy Jurksztowicz

 Either are present.
 Every new world we generate has the exact same environment, objects, and terrain.
 Not impressive esp when you advertise procedural generation.
 And theres no tutorial which means you have no idea what you should be doing and what you can be doing.
 Tease.

 To access inventory and menus, swipe finger up, left, down, or right.
 Go to dev website (non mobile) to access instruction doc at top of screen.
 This game rocks!!
-Play on!!
+Play on.

-We bought this game on impulse, and though we don’t regret it, we were disappointed in the game.
+We bought this game on impulse, and though we don't regret it, we were disappointed in the game.
 There is a lot of depth and interesting mechanics in here, but they are wrapped up in a user interface that is difficult to work with.
 On one hand, having no UI chrome makes for a pretty clean screen, but on the other, the devs have omitted any sort of instructions for how to actually use the app.
 For instance, only now after looking at the comments did we learn that you could even access inventory for characters; we had no idea, because as far as we noticed anyway, there was no mention of this.
 Our overall impression is that this is a flawed game that is one or two dev updates from being a solid game.
-We love the tactical combat, the variety of playable characters, even the graphics (although they are taken from public-domain tilesets, they are well-integrated and attractively done, especially in regard to line of sight and light levels), but ultimately, it’s hard to recommend this game because of the UI issues.
-If you’re inclined to like this sort of game, I’d say either go ahead and buy to support development and struggle through the UI, or watch this for an update and see if the UI concerns have been addressed.
-(As a side note, our version also crashed on first launch, as mentioned by other reviewers, but rebooting the device fixed that and it hasn’t crashed since.)
+We love the tactical combat, the variety of playable characters, even the graphics (although they are taken from public-domain tilesets, they are well-integrated and attractively done, especially in regard to line of sight and light levels), but ultimately, it's hard to recommend this game because of the UI issues.
+If you're inclined to like this sort of game, we'd say either go ahead and buy to support development and struggle through the UI, or watch this for an update and see if the UI concerns have been addressed.
+(As a side note, our version also crashed on first launch, as mentioned by other reviewers, but rebooting the device fixed that and it hasn't crashed since.).

 Seems pretty good so far.
 How do we save a game though?
 We see save slots but no option in game to save a game.
 A help screen would be a good idea.
 Also some type of high score screen.
 What about character inventory?
 Is this in the game?
 If so we can't find how to bring it up in the game.

 No instructions.
 No visible way to access a characters inventory.
 How the heck do you get back spells?
-Good attempt but help!!!
+Good attempt but help.

 Requirements should state that this game currently only works with iPhone 4 or 4th Gen iPod Touch.
 (Information found on game web site.)
 This information should also be stated in the game description.
 We can appreciate the amount of effort that went into the making of this game.
 But because our iPod Touch is not 4th Generation, we basically just lost $2.99.